KD-96/irondequoit-garden-walks-v2/README.md

 - Keep UI responsive: test across desktop and mobile form factors.
 - Use semantic HTML and accessible popup content (alt text for images, proper headings).
 - Optimize images for web (resize, compress) and use responsive images where useful.

-## Testing & linting

-- Consider adding ESLint for JavaScript and stylelint for CSS to enforce a consistent code style.
-- Add GitHub Actions workflows to run linting and basic checks (optional but recommended).

-## Contributing

-- Open issues for bugs, feature requests, or data corrections.
-- For code or data changes: fork the repo, create a branch, make changes, and open a pull request with a clear description.
-- When adding garden entries, include a short description and at least one photo or a photo URL.
-- Consider adding CONTRIBUTING.md and CODE_OF_CONDUCT.md for community guidance.

-## Deployment

-- GitHub Pages: publish the site from the main branch or a gh-pages branch via repository settings.
-- Other static hosts: Netlify, Vercel, Surge CLI are all suitable options.

 ## License